What is the difference between NBA, WNBA, and FIBA basketball rules?

 Since 2010, both the NBA and FIBA have used a rectangular key or restricted area, however, it was not always this way.
 Prior to 2010, FIBA used a trapezoidal restricted area.
 This change, among a number of others, were put in place to sharpen the international game and to make it more uniform from one hemisphere to another, according to the International Basketball Federation.

-How long is an international basketball game?
+How long is a men’s international basketball game?

-This may be an issue for you if your country is losing, but look on the bright side, at least the misery of seeing them being blown out will be over sooner. so you can get on with your day.
+This may be an issue for you if your country is losing, but look on the bright side: at least the misery of seeing them being blown out will be over sooner so you can get on with your day.

 In the NBA, a player is headed to the showers after committing their fifth personal foul or after receiving two technicals.
 FIBA rules, on the other hand, state that a player is removed from the game after only four personals.
 On the surface it may appear that FIBA rules are a little stricter, allowing one less foul, but when you consider that the international game is only forty minutes long, one less foul seems fair.